-- Do not accompany anyone or visit anyone in the hospital if: - you have symptoms of COVID-19 - you are self-isolating for suspected or confirmed COVID-19 - you have been contacted through the Track and Trace (or Test and Protect) contact tracing scheme and advised to self-isolate - you are at high risk of becoming seriously unwell because you have underlying medical conditions or have been advised to shield - partners, support people and visitors will need to consider how they will travel to the hospital and whether their journey necessitates the use of public transport.
+- Do not accompany anyone or visit anyone in the hospital if: - o you have symptoms of COVID-19 - you have tested positive for COVID-19 - \circ you are self-isolating for suspected or confirmed COVID-19 - you have been contacted through the Track and Trace (or Test and Protect) contact tracing scheme and advised to self-isolate - \circ $\,$ you are at high risk of becoming seriously unwell because you have underlying medical conditions or have been advised to shield - partners, support people and visitors will need to consider how they will travel to the hospital and whether their journey necessitates the use of public transport.

-A staged approach to reintroduction of visiting and reintroduction of restrictions on visiting
+A staged approach to any reintroduction or amendments to visiting and any reintroduction of restrictions on visiting

-To safely apply revised infection control measures and assess their appropriateness.
-It is recommended that a phased approach to full resumption of usual support access and visiting practices is applied.
-Please see examples of all stages below.
+To safely apply revised infection control measures and assess their appropriateness it is recommended that a phased approach to full resumption of usual support access and visiting practices is applied.
+Please see examples of stages below.

-- 1. Essential support person/partner or visitor only (End of Life, birth partners, children, patients with mental health issues including learning disabilities, autism). - 2.
-Essential support person/partner or visitor and one other designated support person/visitor observing physical distancing from staff and any other women/patients/families.
-This does not mean that there are no risks, therefore this should be limited to one named visitor only while socially distancing, wearing a face covering, as well as any further PPE that the area being visited considers necessary.
-This might mean that, if a woman chooses, she can have two symptom free birth partners with her during labour.
-Handwashing will remain crucial to protect visitors and patients alike. - 3.
-Essential support person/partner or visitor and two designated visitors at the same time observing physical distancing.
-The total of two named visitors allowed (for example on the postnatal ward), should be by prior arrangement with the clinical area (this is two visitors in total, not two visitors in addition to the one named visitor in stage one). - 4.
-Essential support person/partner or visitors and implementation of local plans for phased re-introduction of usual visiting with no restrictions.
+- An essential support person/partner or visitor to be allowed for End of Life, birth partners, children, patients with mental health issues including learning disabilities, autism and significant communication needs.
+This will include as a minimum presence during labour, birth and the immediate postnatal period.
+Early consideration should be given to also ensuring that an essential support person/ partner or visitor can be present at other parts of the maternity journey including key ultrasound appointments, emergency appointments, during induction of labour and on the postnatal ward. - 2.
+Two designated support people / visitors at the same time observing physical distancing.
+The total of two named visitors allowed (for example on the postnatal ward), should be by prior arrangement with the clinical area (this is two visitors in total, not two visitors in addition to the one named visitor in stage one). - 3.
+Implementation of local plans for phased re-introduction of usual visiting with no restrictions.

-The above stages are dependent on emerging scientific evidence, local government restrictions, local geography, prevalence, layout and staffing of the unit.
-Local restrictions may need to be reintroduced in response to specific geographical outbreaks or local restrictions.
+The above stages are dependent on emerging scientific evidence, national and local government restrictions, local geography, prevalence, layout and staffing of the unit.
+Further restrictions may need to be reintroduced in response to specific geographical outbreaks or local restrictions.
 The staged approach can and should move in both directions, based on local information.

-Partners, support people and named visitors should arrange with antenatal and postnatal ward staff a visiting time in advance to manage numbers of people present and physical distancing.
+Partners, support people and named visitors should arrange with relevant ward or unit staff a visiting time in advance to manage numbers of people present and physical distancing.
 The number of people able to be accommodated for visits to an area at any one time will vary depending on the setting.